-4.2 Vulnerability analysis
+4.2 Vulnerability Analysis

-4.21 Livelihood Economic Indicators
+4.2.1 Livelihood Economic indicators

-The economic capital, which includes finances and productive assets, is the most influential to the vulnerability index and has the most effect on a household with a value of 0.
+The economic capital which includes finances and productive assets is the most influential to the vulnerability index and has the most effect on a household with a value of a 0.
 776 (Table 4).
-Among the indicators used to measure financial capital, those with the highest PCA result make a significant difference among individuals who have financial service and savings accounts in formal financial institutions, have income from non-agricultural sources and wealth status.
-A study by Mekonnen et al. (2019), reported a similar result where the extent of vulnerability of households with diversified sources of income were found to be less as compared with their counterparts.
-Adding their dependence on farming, this can provoke large economic instabilities, such as crop losses, education costs and large accumulation of debts, among other problems.
+Among the indicators used to measure financial capital, those with the highest PCA result make a difference among individuals who were having financial service and saving account in formal financial institutions, having income from non-agricultural sources and wealth status.
+A study by Mekonnen et al. (2019), reported a similar result where the extent of vulnerability of household with diversified source of income were found to be less as compared with their counterparts.
+Adding the big dependence to farming, this can provoke large economic instabilities, such as crop losses, education costs and large accumulation of debts among other problems.
 This is supported by Briguglio and Galea (2003) who reported that the inherent aspect of resilience may be considered as the obverse of vulnerability, in the sense that countries that inherently lack economic resilience are economically vulnerable.
 Furthermore, economic capacity would play a vital role in building the adaptive capacity of smallholder farmers to the adverse impacts of climate change (Asfaw et al., 2021).

-In this study, the social capital is the least for household vulnerability with a value of 0.348, having a low effect due to good social networks and good socio-demographic profiles.
-The population helps each other during times of need and 58% of the sampled households were affiliated to farming groups that help in the development of the household and community.
-In support of the study by Ashaw et al. (2021) better social capital could be due to more exposure of the communities to climate-related problems which demanded the collective action of the people.
-In this study, farmers were put in production groups so their combined yields would meet the requirements of the contract, so they would not loose in the market.
-Dependence ratio and household size are moderately low, which facilitates household development.
-The sampled households are generally old, which means they might have experience in agriculture and coping mechanisms which help the families to be less vulnerable.
+In this study, the social capital is the least of the household vulnerability with a value of 0.348, having a low effect due to good social networks and good socio-demographic profiles.
+The population helps each other during times of need and 58% of the sampled households were affiliated to farming groups that helps the development of the household and community.
+In support of the study by Ashaw et al. (2021) indicated that better social capital could be due to more exposure of the communities to climate-related problems which demanded the collective action of the people.
+In this study farmers were put in production groups so their combined yields would meet the requirements of the contract, so they will not loose on the market.
+Dependence ratio, household size is moderately low which facilitates the household development.
+The sampled households are generally old which means they might have experience in agriculture and coping mechanisms which help the families to be less vulnerable.